 Hearing aids are simple to use and maintain, especially with the help of a hearing healthcare professional.
 Most modern hearing aids are user-friendly and come with clear instructions for use.
 In addition, regular cleaning and maintenance are important for keeping your hearing aids in good working order.
 In conclusion, hearing aids are a valuable tool for managing hearing loss, but there are many misconceptions about these devices.
 The truth is that hearing aids are effective, discreet, and easy to use, and can greatly improve the quality of life for people with hearing loss.

 If you suspect you or a loved one has hearing loss, it's important to explore your options.
-For more severe hearing loss you may need to see an audiologist, although bear in mind a prescription device will cost you around $5,000 or more.
-At Audien Hearing we offer one size fits all, affordable hearing devices that start at only $99/pair, so if you want to keep your budget low, we are another great choice to try out!
+For more severe hearing loss, you may need to see an audiologist—though bear in mind that prescription hearing aids can cost around $5,000 or more.